Dsolomon422/Dsolomon422/README.md

 ## 💻 Current Project
 ### ⏱ Silver
-- Eterna is an all in one platform that brings the modern tech suite to seniors
+- Silver is an all in one platform that brings the modern tech suite to seniors

 ## 🎥 Past Project
 ### 🐣 Wingman